 After finding your feet with SvelteKit, probably one of the most sought after features is a SvelteKit image plugin.
-If you are coming from a React background you might be thinking of something along the lines of next/image or gatsby-plugin-image .
+If you are coming from a React background, you might be thinking of something along the lines of next/image .
 The great news is that there is a plugin for generating Next-Gen, responsive images in SvelteKit.
 The bonus is you don't sacrifice SvelteKit's lightning fast development experience to use it.

 Talking of serving smaller images, that's what Next-Gen images are all about.
-WebP (which we focus on today) as well as AVIF and JPEG XL format images are created using algorithms designed to preserve image quality while shrinking the image size.
-Although WebP celebrates wider support that its newer cousins AVIF and JPEG XL, none of these are supported by older browsers.
+WebP (which we focus on today) as well as AVIF and JPEG XL format images are created using algorithms designed to preserve image quality, while shrinking the image size.
+Although WebP celebrates wider support than its newer cousins AVIF and JPEG XL, none of these are supported by older browsers.
 This means to play it safe, when we serve Next-Gen images we also include a fallback in our markup.
 The fallback is shown if the other formats are not supported by the user's browser.
 You can set a fallback chain, trying JPEG XL first, then falling back to AVIF, then WebP and finally if all else failed JPEG (or PNG).

 Most popular sites today are well-designed.
-There are still a few that can be a little frustrating to use because of Cumulative Layout Shift.
-This is when the page is slow to load, you get impatient and hit a button while waiting to interact.
+There are still a few that can be a little frustrating to use because of cumulative layout shift.
+This is when the page is slow to load, you get impatient and hit a button, while waiting to interact.
 Just as you hit the button (but too late for you to pull out of the button press), the layout changes.
 You push a button or click a link you didn't intend to.
-Now a page you have no interest in at all is loading (slowly) and you have to wait to go back, re-click and then wait again while the page you actually wanted loads.
+Now a page you have no interest in at all is loading (slowly) and you have to wait to go back, re-click and then wait again, while the page you actually wanted loads.

 What an awful user experience!
-Which is why Cumulative Layout Shift is a core metric used by Google's page ranking algorithm.
+Which is why cumulative layout shift is a core metric used by Google's page ranking algorithm.
 Pictures can be a cause of CLS.
 We will see that if we add a placeholder (smaller file which takes up the same layout space as the ultimate image) we can eliminate Cumulative Layout Shift.

 This is important where you have a lot of content to load on a page.
 Lazy loading is a way for us, as developers, to tell the browser which images to focus on and which it can wait until the user scrolls down.
 Imagine an Instagram feed.
 You can scroll down and eventually see hundreds of images.
-However when you first open up the feed, you only need to see a handful of images.
-If the device tried to load all of the hundreds of images in the feed initially, you would have to wait forever even to see the handful of images at the top of the feed (as it tried to load all of the images).
+However, when you first open up the feed, you only need to see a handful of images.
+If the device tried to load the hundreds of images in the feed initially, you would have to wait forever even to see the handful of images at the top of the feed (as it tried to load all the images).

 We will dovetail all these techniques together to create the ultimate user experience.
 This should lead to higher ranking for our site pages.

 We'll start with the SvelteKit MDsveX starter and add a responsive image to the home page.
 We will see how you can generate a low resolution placeholder as well as an alternative dominant colour placeholder.
-We will generate a WebP Next-Gen format image together with the original JPEG in different sizes so the image looks good on large retina displays without having to download a huge image for small mobile displays.
+We will generate a WebP Next-Gen format image together with the original JPEG in different sizes, so the image looks good on large retina displays without having to download a huge image for small mobile displays.
 Using the placeholders, we will eliminate image layout shift.

 If that all sounds good, then why don't we get cracking?